pagopa/elasticcloud-infra/src/07_elastic_resources_app/README.md

 ## EC deployment id

-Before running this module you need to configure the elastic cloud deployment id for your target environment using the variable
-`ec_deployment_id`.
-The deployment id can be found in the elastic cloud console
+This module requires to know the deployment id where to create the elastic resources; to do so you need to configure the `deployment_name` variable with the custom alias set in the `04_elastic_deployment` module, it will be used to retrieve the list of deployment with that name prefix, and the the correct deployment id

-### The deployment is shared between DEV and UAT environment. this meta environment is caled TEST
+### The deployment is shared between DEV and UAT environment. this meta environment is caled STAGING

 ## Elasticsearch api key
 in order to use the "elasticstack" provider you need to configure your kibana api key in your system [guide here](https://registry.terraform.io/providers/elastic/elasticstack/latest/docs#environment-variables)